If you’re wondering what to do in Puerto Rico, trust me, you aren’t alone.

 Old San Juan

-👉 Local Tip: History buffs and food lovers can spend weeks in San Juan for all that it offers.
+👉 Local Tip: History buffs and food lovers can spend weeks exploring all of San Juan’s many things to do.
 I recommend visiting Calle de la Fortaleza and Calle del Cristo for some of the best photos and food places in Old San Juan.

 See the Scenery in Cueva Ventana